mysticrenji/Telegram/README.md

 # Telegram
-Experiments with Telegram with NLP
+Experiments with Telegram and  NLP